Veterans Q&A

 Can I get college credit for my military experience, training, and education?

 SUNY Schenectady will evaluate your military transcripts (i.e., Joint Services Transcript and Community College of the Air Force Transcript).
 These transcripts include information about the military courses you completed, your military occupation(s), college-level test scores on record, and other learning experiences recorded through the military.
 SUNY Schenectady will provide as much transfer credit as possible in accordance with your program of study and College policies.
 Transcript evaluation is done through SUNY Schenectady's Registrar’s Office in consultation with the academic deans.
-Individuals in the Veterans Resource Office (Elston Hall, Room 220H) can show you how to access and forward your official military transcripts through https://www.va.gov/.
+You can access and forward your official military transcripts through https://www.va.gov/.

 What kinds of college-credit programs does SUNY Schenectady offer?